 Women are natural leaders and relationship builders.
 Lean into that.
 Use the things that come to you naturally to succeed like female intuition.
 Use your strengths and if you don’t know what they are, take the StrengthsFinder assessment.
 It’s been game-changing for me so that now I can operate from a place of strength and not weakness.
 For example, I know that I am really good at building relationships so I create opportunities to do more one on one conversations.
 Just because it might be different from everyone else, doesn’t mean its wrong.

 Channel your inner Superwoman.

-Amy Cuddy, who wrote a book Presence (#referral) that spends a lot of time talking about this.
-Before you go into any challenging situation, go to a room or a bathroom stall and stand tall with your feet shoulder width apart with your hands on your hips (superhero pose) and take a few deep breaths.
+Amy Cuddy, who wrote Presence, that spends a lot of time talking about this.
+Before you go into any challenging situation, go to a room or a bathroom stall and stand tall with your feet shoulder-width apart with your hands on your hips (superhero pose) and take a few deep breaths.
 This helps relax you and helps you feel more confident.
 Try it.
 It really works.

 Those are some of the things that have worked for me and my go-to strategies when dealing with impostor syndrome and a negative mindset in general.
 My talk really resonated with a lot of women and I truly believe that the more we share these experiences and ways to conquer negative mindsets, the more successful we can all be.